Public assistance and government aid in Rhode Island.

 The amount of public assistance offered to individuals and families across Rhode Island is extensive.
 Qualified low income families may be able to receive cash assistance, SNAP food stamps, or help for medical bills.
 The government organization that oversees many of the resources is the Rhode Island Department of Human Services.
-Information on the public assistance and social services they provide is below.
+Information on the public assistance and social services they provide is below, including how to apply.

 Rhode Island Food Assistance is the umbrella name of the various meals, groceries, and food resources offered by the government.
 A few public aid programs are available in the state, and they are noted below.